About Mackinac Island

 Most places on Mackinac Island close for the winter, and getting there can be challenging.
 Oftentimes during the winter the island is only accessible by snowmobiling across the ice bridge or chartering a private plane.

-The end of June to the end of September is the busy season for the island, where it is warmer, busier, and a bit more costly (it is peak season, after all).
+From the end of June to the end of September is the busy season for the island, where it is warmer, busier, and a bit more costly (it is peak season, after all).
 The most events and activities occur during this time of year.
+By summertime, the island is in full bloom, and gorgeous flowers like Dahlias, peonies, and lingering lilacs dot the island.
+This is the best time of year to go stargazing on the island too – you just might see the aurora borealis!

 The end of September to the end of October is a fantastic time to visit and see the leaves changing colors.
 Plus, the island isn’t as busy, so you can feel as though you’re on your own private island if you take an evening bike ride to the back of the island.
-It’s truly a magical experience to visit the island in the fall!
+It’s truly a magical experience to visit the island in the fall.
+I’ve even ridden my bike around the island in October and didn’t see another soul the entire loop!

 Where to Stay

 As my regular readers will know, there is no place more beautiful in Northern Michigan than Grand Hotel.
-Home to the world’s longest porch, and nearly a dozen award winning, internationally acclaimed restaurants like Woods and Jockey Club, Grand Hotel is an experience like no other when staying on the island.
-I have traveled to 4 continents so far, in search of luxurry, and there are few places I’ve seen that even come close to Grand Hotel’s splendor and glamour.
+Home to the world’s longest porch, 397 uniquely decorated guest rooms, and nearly a dozen award winning, internationally acclaimed restaurants like Woods and Jockey Club, Grand Hotel is an experience like no other when staying on the island.
+I have traveled to 4 continents so far, in search of luxury, and there are few places I’ve seen that even come close to Grand Hotel’s splendor and glamour.

-Although the island is 80% state park, camping is not permitted anywhere on the island.
+Although the island is 80% state park, camping is not permitted anywhere on the island, at any time.

 What to Eat & Dink